LOADING ...

 and steal to buy the poison need

-Hey Banjo*, this country's not what it to be
+Hey Banjo*, this country's not it used to be

 And "Waltzing Matilda" no more.

-rowed down Reedy to the broad bright lagoon
+rowed Reedy River to the broad bright lagoon

-The song of the river is a long tune
+The song of the river is a vanished tune

-Oh, Henry, this country's not what it to be
+Oh, Henry, this not what it used to be

 And "Waltzing Matilda" no more.

-Well, we cut the trees, and the land we reclaimed
+Well, we cut down the trees, and the land we

-We ploughed and we planted, then we it again
+We ploughed and we planted, we ploughed it again

 And who'll come Matilda with me?